tthorntone/AdNauseam-Wiki/Dynamic-filtering:-Benefits-of-blocking-3rd-party-iframe-tags.md

 Simply blocking 3rd-party `<iframe>` by default foils such exploit.

 In the above case, blocking 3rd-party scripts would have been even better, as the malicious code would have been prevented from creating the malicious `<iframe>` in the first place.
 But for users with low tolerance to site breakage, blocking 3rd-party `<iframe>` by default (i.e. on all sites by default) is really the best solution.

+Blocking 3rd-party `iframe` tags will typically cause little web page breakage, far less than the more through alternative of blocking 3rd-party javascript, so blocking 3rd-party `iframe` tags is an approach that can work even for less advanced users.

 Ultimately, if a site breaks because it really does need legitimate 3rd-party `<iframe>`, then un-blocking `<iframe>` for a specific site is only one click away: